BBWISE/online_store/README.md

 In order to optimize the redability and reduce code redundancy, the DBConnector class(helps to connect to the database), GetData class(helps to get items from the database) and InsertData class (helps to store data to the database) were structure to be reuseable.
 ### 4. Domain Driven Design (DDD) Principle:
 The backend of this mini-project had been well structured and package into different modules such as database related codes (db codes), tasks handler codes (tasks handler) and validation codes (validator) where related classes(php source code files) are packed and stored within their domains.

+<b>Howeve, the design and structuring of this project work is such a type which encourage the Test Driven Design (TDD) Principle as all class methods are properly represented.</b>